snap-stanford/snap-python/README.md

 	- Use the `Tools/pcre-build.sh` script to build PCRE just for SWIG to statically link against.
 Run `Tools/pcre-build.sh –help` for instructions.
 	(quite easy and does not require privileges to install PCRE on your system)
-	- Cconfigure using the `–without-pcre` option to disable regular expressions support in SWIG (not recommended).
+	- Configure using the `–without-pcre` option to disable regular expressions support in SWIG (not recommended).
 	See `config.log` for more details.